Articles

 Connecteam is an all-in-one employee management app designed for deskless and frontline teams in industries like home services, construction, and retail.
 The platform provides mobile-first access to training, scheduling, time tracking, and internal communication, all within a single application.
 Its approach is highly effective for field-based teams who need operational tools and training on the go.

-The platform's HR & Skills Hub enables businesses to create courses, quizzes, and a searchable knowledge base for onboarding and ongoing training.
-While these training features are robust, they are part of a broader suite that also includes employee scheduling, time clock, and compliance tracking.
-This makes Connecteam especially suitable for organizations managing multi-location or distributed workforces.
+The platform’s HR & Skills Hub enables businesses to create courses, quizzes, and a searchable knowledge base for new hire training and ongoing training.
+While these features are robust, they are part of a broader suite focused on operational management and compliance tracking.
+This makes Connecteam especially suitable for multi-location businesses that require both training and daily workforce management.

-Connecteam's mobile-first design ensures that employees can access all features from their personal or company devices, supporting real-time communication and operational updates.
-The Communications Hub offers internal chat, company news, and a social feed, helping teams stay connected regardless of location.
-Compliance tracking is built in, allowing managers to monitor training completion and policy acknowledgments for audit-readiness.
+Connecteam’s Operations Hub includes time clocks, employee scheduling, checklists, and digital forms, supporting real-time coordination for distributed teams.
+The Communications Hub offers internal chat, company updates, and a social feed, helping keep field employees connected and informed.
+Compliance tracking is built in, allowing businesses to monitor training completion and policy acknowledgments for audit-readiness.

 Pricing